Last Updated on February 25, 2021 by Grow with Bovees

 Getting rid of weeds from your lawn is a daunting task to say the least, but one that must be done to improve your lawn’s ability to absorb water and essential nutrients.
 Weed and feed is comprised of two components — weed meaning herbicides and feed for fertilizer, and is available in several different options, geared towards varying lawn types.

 Since weed and feed is a single product that serves two different purposes, applying it to your lawn saves you both time and money.
 However, it is important to fortify your lawn with the right weed and feed, or else it may do more harm than good.
-That said, here’s a list of 6 top-rated weed and feed options you can use to nourish your turf.
+To help you get that dark green grass that many people desire, here’s a list of 6 top-rated weed and feed options you can use to nourish your turf.

 7 Best Weed and Feed Products